IEdgeToFortnite/IEdgeToFortnite/README.md

 - 👋 Hi, I’m @IEdgeToFortnite
-- 👀 I’m interested in ...
-Fortnite
+- 👀 I’m interested in ... fortnite
-- 📫 How to reach me ...
-Idgetofortnite@gmail.com
+- 📫 How to reach me ... iedgetofortnite@gmail.com
-- 😄 Pronouns: ... nick/her
+- 😄 Pronouns: ... you/me
 - ⚡ Fun fact: ...
-I love edging to fortnite
+I edge to fortnite daily

 <!---
 IEdgeToFortnite/IEdgeToFortnite is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.